idf/Robot-In-Maze/arduino_motor/mains/readme.txt

 digital pin 11 ultrasound PWM
 digital pin 13 ultrasound trigger(the same ultrasonic sensor with pin 11)

-Analog pin A0 IR
+Analog pin A0 IR1
-Analog pin A1 IR
+Analog pin A1 IR2
-Analog pin A2 IR
+Analog pin A2 IR3
-Analog pin A3 IR
+Analog pin A3 IR4
 Analog pin A4 for compass SDA
 Analog pin A5 for compass SCL